MaLeLabTs/RegexGenerator/README.md

 The RegexGenerator project is organized in three NetBeans Java subprojects:

-* Console Regex Turtle:  cli frontend for the GP engine
+* ConsoleRegexTurtle:  cli frontend for the GP engine
 * MaleRegexTurtle:       provides the regular expression tree representation
-* RandomRegexTurtle:     GP search engine
+* Random Regex Turtle:     GP search engine

 ## Other Links